-A thigh lift reshapes and streamlines the thighs by tightening and removing excess skin and fat, resulting in smoother skin and better-proportioned thighs and lower body contours.
+A thigh lift, or thighplasty, reshapes and streamlines the thighs by tightening and removing excess skin and fat, resulting in smoother skin and better-proportioned thighs and lower body contours.

 People who seek a thigh lift may have had significant weight loss or they may naturally have heavier legs.
 They may have tried to tone and improve their leg contours through diet and exercise with minimal success.